Error Handling

 - The simulation may also fail if an object contains faces with very large areas.
 If you encounter such a situation, try making the mesh a bit denser in those spots.

-- If you are running a demanding simulation scenario, e.g. when an elastic object undergoes extreme deformation or when material properties are set to extreme values (in either direction), consider lowering the Tet Meshing Size value in the Expert Properties panel.
+- If you are running a demanding simulation scenario, e.g. when an elastic object undergoes extreme deformation or when material properties are set to extreme values (in either direction), consider lowering the Tet Size value in the Expert Properties panel.
 Do so with caution, as setting it too low may significantly slow down the simulation.

 - If none of the above solutions work, consider sending the scene to support@veedynamics.com for assistance.